Skip to main content

 • music

-644 mentions Positive Neutral Negative
+672 mentions Positive Neutral Negative

 • “Timeless music: the soundtrack is nothing short of phenomenal, with energetic tracks that perfectly complement the high-octane combat and serene melodies that enhance the game's quieter moments.”

-• “The soundtrack is a bit underwhelming.”
+• “The music is genuinely a downgrade.”

-• “Music also took a step down from Oath; most of the non-boss music feels really limp and underwhelming.”
+• “Music also took a step down from Oath, most of the non-boss music feels really limp and underwhelming.”

 • graphics

-274 mentions Positive Neutral Negative
+285 mentions Positive Neutral Negative

 • “Visually, Ys Origin maintains the series' signature art style while enhancing it with improved graphics.”